-In the EU, too, there is an increasing debate about the protection of domestic products.
+However, structural problems persist: Protectionist measures are on the rise worldwide; in particular, China is intervening in economic processes by way of planning and distorting competition.
+The USA is committed to multilateralism while promoting “Buy American” and a return of industrial production.
+Moreover, the stability of international supply chains has decreased.
+In the EU, too, there is a growing debate on more sovereignty by protecting domestic production.
 Furthermore, with its “Green Deal” the EU Commission wants to focus its policies on climate and environmental protection and the circular economy – which comes with the conception of new trade barriers such as border adjustment measures.

 Within the framework of the World Trade Organization (WTO), the German chemical industry has successfully integrated itself in global markets and the international division of labour.
-The world trade order created by the WTO has contributed to growth and prosperity.
-Over the past years, this order has eroded gradually.
-Therefore, the EU has presented proposals for reform.
+This trade order has eroded gradually in recent years.
+Therefore, the EU has presented proposals for a WTO reform.

 THE VCI IS CALLING FOR THE FOLLOWING

-- Open markets and modern trade rules – against protectionism
+- Open markets and modern trade rules – instead of protectionism

 Germany and the EU should work for open markets and fair competition rules – and against protectionism.
-This should be reflected in the new EU trade strategy too.
-Climate protection, food, healthcare and prosperity can be safeguarded only with free, rules-based trade.
+Climate protection, food, healthcare and prosperity can be safeguarded only with free, rules-based trade where intellectual property rights are protected.
 The EU should reform the WTO together with the USA, Japan, China and others.

 - Constructive dialogue with the USA

 The European Union needs to respond to China’s geopolitical and industrial policy strategies with an EU strategy of its own.
-The EU should seek fair competition with Chinese companies and coordinate these efforts with like-minded partners.
+The EU should support companies in the competition of systems with China and coordinate these efforts with partners.